-A refund is now being offered to eligible people.
+A partial refund is now being offered to eligible people.

 Important information about CTP refunds

-You can apply for your CTP refund online through Service NSW between 7.00pm and 7.00am Monday to Saturday and all day Sunday.
+You can apply for your CTP refund online through Service NSW between 5.00pm and 8.00am Monday to Saturday, re-opening from midday on Saturday and all day Sunday.

 CTP Green Slip prices were reduced for most classes of vehicles* from 1 December 2017 when the new scheme started.
-So, if you purchased or renewed your Green Slip before 1 December you may have paid pre-reform prices.
+So, if you purchased or renewed your Green Slip with a start date before 1 December you may have paid pre-reform prices.

 The refund will apply to the owner of the vehicle as at midnight 30 November 2017 and will be calculated on a pro-rata basis.
 That is, the closer you purchased a policy to 1 December 2017, the greater your refund will be.